brunokoga/Montevideo/bestiary3_dir/dragon.md

 Special Abilities

-**Change Shape (Su** A young or older sovereign dragon can assume any humanoid form three times per day as _ [polymorph](spell_dir/polymorph#_polymorph)_.
+**Change Shape (Su)** A young or older sovereign dragon can assume any humanoid form three times per day as _ [polymorph](spell_dir/polymorph#_polymorph)_.

-**Dogmatic Discordance (Su** [Good](monster_dir/creatureTypes#_good-subtype or [evil](monster_dir/creatureTypes#_evil-subtype) creatures take a –2 penalty when making saving throws against a sovereign dragon's spells, spell-like abilities, breath weapon, and aura.
+**Dogmatic Discordance (Su)** [Good](monsters/creatureTypes#_good-subtype) or [evil](monster_dir/creatureTypes#_evil-subtype) creatures take a –2 penalty when making saving throws against a sovereign dragon's spells, spell-like abilities, breath weapon, and aura.

-**Golden Armor (Su** Once per day as a standard action, an old or older sovereign dragon can cover its form in golden armor, granting it a +4 armor bonus to AC and energy [resistance](monster_dir/universalMonsterRules#_resistance) 15 to one energy type, chosen at the time the armor is summoned.
+**Golden Armor (Su)** Once per day as a standard action, an old or older sovereign dragon can cover its form in golden armor, granting it a +4 armor bonus to AC and energy [resistance](monsters/universalMonsterRules#_resistance) 15 to one energy type, chosen at the time the armor is summoned.
 This armor lasts for a number of rounds equal to the dragon's age category.
 The sovereign dragon can dismiss the armor as a free action.

 **Master Counterspelling (Su)** A great wyrm sovereign dragon can counterspell once per round as an immediate action.
 It need not know the spell it is countering, but can instead expend any spell that is one level higher to automatically counter the spell.

-**Violent Retort (Ex** When a young or older sovereign dragon takes damage from a melee attack critical hit, it can, as an immediate action, make a claw or tail slap attack against the creature that made the critical hit.
+**Violent Retort (Ex)** When a young or older sovereign dragon takes damage from a melee attack critical hit, it can, as an immediate action, make a claw or tail slap attack against the creature that made the critical hit.